pwright/skupper-example-yaml/README.md

 information.

-This example uses the Skupper command line tool to generate the secret token in West and create the link in East.
+This example uses the Skupper command line tool to generate the secret token in west and create the link in east.

 To install the Skupper command: